CS 101

 Fixed % Discount: The Most Common Model

-The Fixed % Discount model is the most common community solar structure because it is easy to understand and keeps the subscriber’s savings tied directly to the value of the credits received.
+The Fixed % Discount model is the most common community solar structure because it's simple and keeps the subscriber’s savings always flowing.

-If the credit value rises, your dollar savings rise too.
-If the credit value falls, your savings may shrink, but the structure is still designed so you are paying less than the value received.
+If the credit value rises (which may happen as the cost of energy increases), your dollar savings rise too.
+If the credit value falls, your savings may decrease, but you never have to worry about paying more than the value provided to you.

 Why it is common